m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 locks to make sure that we do not walk on each others toes.
 However, there is no need to lock between computers since our files are specific to one computer (we assume people are not going to use NTFS!?)

+## Direct Access

+In order to make it fast we use `mmap()`.
+This assumes our tables are fine, of course, but well... you have to put your trust at some level.

+### Direct Access & Alignment

+One concern with using a `reinterpret_cast<name *>(ptr)` is the alignment of the data.
+If we need to access a 64 bit offset, then these 64 bits have to be aligned.

+One way to test this is to use and not use the `pack` keyword and compare the size of the structures in both cases.
+If any packing happens, then the packed structures will be smaller.

+    struct test
+    {
+        uint8_t         f_mode;
+        uint16_t        f_size;
+    };

+In this example, the comipler will insert one byte after `f_mode`.
+In packed mode, though, the structure will come out as being 3 bytes.

+Another method is to use our own functions which are forced compiled to an instruction which we know will work unaligned.
+AMD64, ARM, MIPS have native CPU instructions that work with unaligned pointers and load 16, 32, or 64 bits of data.
+With a small function such as:

+    uin32_t load(void * ptr)
+    {
+        TODO:
+        mov [ptr], eax      // correct once we have the code working (i.e. extend to 64 bits, the _asm(), etc. return;
+    }

 ## Mapping vs Blocks